The Open Tuning

 The E9 neck of the steel guitar has a range that starts with an open string B that is 2 B's below middle C. It is played on the 10th string with no pedals or bar and is found here in musical notation:

 The highest pitch depends on how far you can move the bar up on the third string.
 But at fret 25, the pitch is A that is 3 octaves above middle C. It is found here on the musical staff:

 This means all notes available on the steel guitar fall within this range:

-All the information on this site is for the E9 neck, exclusively.
+Most of the information on this site is for the E9 neck, exclusively.
 The general information is pretty much the same, but given the difference in tuning, the specifics of the songs and exercises contained herein are different.
 I plan on adding more C6 info soon.